Governance

 Tearfund Ireland operate to a range of international standards.

 We are a signatory to the Code of Conduct to the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief.
-This means that our ‘aid is given regardless of the race, creed or nationality of the recipients and without adverse distinction of any kind.
-Aid priorities are calculated on the basis of need alone.’
+This means that our aid is given regardless of the race, creed or nationality of the recipients and without adverse distinction of any kind.
+Aid priorities are calculated based on need alone.

-We are members of Dóchas, an umbrella body of Irish development charities and signatories to the Code of Conduct on Images and Messages.
+We are members of Dóchas, an umbrella body of Irish development charities and signatories to the Dochás Charter which incorporates the ‘Ethical Guide to Communication’ and ‘Safeguarding Code’.
+Further, we have contributed to, and hold as a standard, the ‘Integral Alliance Story Teller’s Guide’.

-We are members of the Code of Good Practice for Development Education.
+We are members of IDEA and are signatories to the Code of Good Practice for Development Education.
 Members of this Code commit to strengthening their Development Education practice through an annual self-assessment process.
-Further information on this Code is available HERE.

 Comhlámh Code of Good Practice

-We are a signatory to the Comhlámh Code of Good Practice.
+We are Solidarity Partners of Comhlamh supporting the Code of Good practice.
 It is a set of standards for Irish Volunteer Sending Agencies facilitating international placements.
 The Code is based on a vision of volunteers working in solidarity for a just, equitable and sustainable world.
 It promotes responsible and responsive volunteering to ensure a positive impact for the overseas project and community, the volunteer and the sending agency.

 FAQs